noahehall/theBookOfNoah/_javascript.md

   - pixel to screen pipeline
     1. javascript: e.g. animation, sorting, DOM modifications, css animations/transitions, etc.
     2. style: figuring out which css rules apply to which elemetns
-    3. layout: how much space and where on the screen each element lives
+    3. layout/Reflow in firefox: how much space and where on the screen each element lives
+      - each element will have ex/implicit sizing info based on the CSS that was used, the contents of the element or the parent element
+      - Layout cost:
+        1. # of elements that require layout
+        2. complixity of those layouts
+        3.
     4. paint: drawring out text, colors, images, borders, shadows, etc.: every visual part of the element;
       - typically involves multiple *layers*
       1. create a list of draw calls